loregamer/BG3DialogueFinder/README.md

 WIP, not release ready.
 If you've stumbled across this, do not use yet.
+It will only mess up your project.

 <u>NoComply BG3 Dialogue Finder</u>